jimezesinachi/alx-t-cloud-developer-udacity-starter-website/README.md

 The files included are:

-* index.html - The Index document for the website.
+* index.html - The Index document for the website

-* /img - The background image file for the website.
+* /img - The background image file for the website

-* /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
+* /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function

 * /css - CSS files for the website.

+* /screenshots - Screenshots of my steps to deployemnt using the AWS management console

 ## S3 deployment link: <http://jim-ezesinachi-travel-blog.s3-website-us-east-1.amazonaws.com/>